This post may contain affiliate links. Please read our disclosure policy.

 - Salt and pepper: kosher salt and pepper will go into the dressing for the salad.

-How to Make the Best Pasta Salad:
+How to Make the Best Pasta Salad Recipe:

 - Start with the pasta.
 Cook the pasta according to the package directions.
 I like to let the pasta cool to room temperature before tossing it with the other ingredients.